ercarpio/SG_DBN/README.md

-# dbn_arl
+# Dynamic Bayesian Network - Social Greeting Intervention

-Dynamic Bayesian Network
+Implementation of a dynamic bayesian network used to learn the temporal structure of a social greetin behavioral intervention.